Best Air Purifier for Smoke (2026): 7 Tested Picks for Wildfire & Indoor Smoke

 | Blueair Blue Pure 211+ | Runner-Up | 350 CFM | Up to 540 sq ft | $$ |

-What to Look For in a Smoke Air Purifier
+What to Look For in the Best Air Purifier for Smoke

 Not every air purifier is built for wildfire smoke.
 Here is what actually matters when shopping for smoke protection.